jonahlin803/CS4680Project2/README.md

 - Warns user and processes all files even if only a sample is shown to LLM

 ### Complex Operations
-- Handles file swaps and reversals with temporary names
+- Handles file swaps, reversals, and conflicts with temporary names
+- Automatically detects when target filenames already exist
+- Uses two-phase renaming (temp names → final names) to prevent data loss
 - Groups files by pattern for batch operations
 - Validates all renames before execution to prevent collisions